momade02/master_thesis/README.md

 ## Reproducibility

-**This repository is a documented record, not a runnable package.** That is a deliberate statement of scope, and the constraints are worth being explicit about:
+**This repository is a documented record, not a runnable package:**

 - **Data is not redistributable.** The Freddie Mac SFLLD requires a signed user agreement.
   Obtain Release 46 (Standard) directly from Freddie Mac; NB01 reconciles ingested counts to